nus-cs2113-AY2223S2/ip/docs/README.md

 > unmark 1

-this command the marks the task with index 1 as unfinished.
+This command the marks the task with index 1 as unfinished.
 If the task is not marked as done, this command will not have any effect on it.

 - Expected outcome from Keqing: